Rudolf Staffel: Biography

 Rudolf Staffel was born in 1911 in San Antonio, Texas.
 Staffel attended Brackenridge High School.
 Staffel initially wanted to be a painter, and early on attended the School of the Art Institute of Chicago.
 While there, an exhibition of Wiener Werkstätte at the Field Museum of History, captivated him with its glass art.

 Staffel briefly moved to Mexico to study glass blowing, and while there he fell in love with ceramics at the National Museum of Anthropology in Mexico City.
 His early ceramics were in a mid-century studio style, with traditional forms and glazes, although sometimes with social commentary and often with references to Native American, Asian and Scandinavian ceramic traditions.
-In the 1940s, he studied with Hans Hoffmann in New York, who instilled in him a strong sense of "push/pull" pictorial content that would later come to maturity in his Light Gatherers.
+In the 1940s, he studied with Hans Hofmann in New York, who instilled in him a strong sense of "push/pull" pictorial content that would later come to maturity in his Light Gatherers.
 Circa 1954-1955, Staffel turned from stoneware to porcelain as the result of a dinnerware commission he was given.

 By the late 1950s, Staffel worked exclusively in porcelain.
 His Light Gatherers, as they would become known, would occupy Staffel for the rest of his career.
 The ability of a work to hold and transmit light was the most important quality for him.
 "Even when I was a painter, I was always interest in light," he said.
 "Something about light coming through glass, wax, or snow.
 I wanted to achieve a passage of light."

 Staffel made his own porcelain compositions in an effort to achieve the maximum translucency, the same as with glass or paint.
 He also manipulated the material via piercing, stretching, folding and even engraving.
 His works are almost exclusively white, are rarely glazed, and when he occasionally adds color it is limited to blue, green or, rarely, red tones that come from metal oxides.

 Staffel taught at the Tyler School of Art in Elkins Park, Pennsylvania from 1940, until his retirement in 1978.
 While there, he mentored artists including Paula Winokur, and John E. Dowell Jr.

 Staffel died in 2002 in Alfred, New York.
 His daughter is writer Megan Staffel.